StevenSermeus/MysqlDockerIntelliJ/readme.md

 # Setup Mysql with docker and IntelliJ

-You want a fast :zap: and lightweight way way to have a mysql server to dev a cool app ?
+You want a fast :zap: and lightweight way to have a mysql server to dev a cool app ?

 You are on the perfect tutorial ! :whale:
 ## 1 Install docker